What are Adverse Childhood Experiences (ACEs)

 Household Dysfunction

-This includes physical, sexual, emotional and can impact the brain development of children which has severe effects of speech and language development.
+Includes physical, sexual, emotional abuse impacting the brain development of children which severely effects speech and language development, social and emotional language and behavior.

-Neglect includes physical neglect such as not scheduling medical appointments, etc. Emotional neglect includes leaving the child without proper emotional support for long periods of time.
+Includes physical neglect such as not scheduling medical appointments, school appointments, leaving the child without proper emotional support for long periods of time, stonewalling etc.

-This is includes witnessing domestic violence, having a caregiver with a mental illness or substance abuse, witnessing a divorce, unstable housing/homelessness and having an incarcerated family member.
+Includes witnessing domestic violence, having a caregiver with a mental illness or substance abuse, witnessing a divorce, unstable housing/homelessness, immigration status and having an incarcerated family member.

-Homelessness and the impact on Speech and Language Developemnt
+Homelessness and the Impact on Speech and Language Development

 -